gz/autoperf/README.md

 ```
 ![Plot events](/doc/perf_event_plot.png)

-There are more scripts in the `analyze` folder to better work with the captured data-sets.
+There are more scripts in the `analyze` folder to better work with the captured
+data-sets.
 Have a look.

 ## What do I use this for?

 autoperf allows you to quickly gather lots of performance (or training) data and
 reason about it quantitatively.
 For example, we initially developed autoperf to
 build ML classifiers that the Barrelfish scheduler could use for detecting
-application slowdown and make better scheduling decisions. autoperf meant that
+application slowdown and make better scheduling decisions. autoperf can gather
+that data to generate such classifiers without requiring domain knowledge about
-we needed no domain knowledge about events, aside from how to measure them they
+events, aside from how to measure them.
-could be treated as a black-box.

 You can read more about our experiments here:

 * https://dl.acm.org/citation.cfm?id=2967360.2967375
 * https://www.research-collection.ethz.ch/handle/20.500.11850/155854

-But we found that autoperf can greatly simplify your life in many other scenarios too:
+Last but not least, autoperf can also simplify your life in many other scenarios:
  * Find out what performance events are relevant for your workload
  * Analyzing and finding performance issues in your code
  * Find classifiers to detect hardware exploits (side channels/spectre/meltdown etc.)